Factbox: Countries rally round Lebanon after Beirut blast

 The group has also mobilised a kitchen at a Palestinian refugee camp to deliver food to those in need, said Mustafa Ozbek, an Istanbul-based IHH official.

-The EU also activated its Copernicus satellite mapping system to help assess the damage.
+UNITED NATIONS - Releasing $9 million from the Lebanese Humanitarian Fund and additional funding from the Central Emergency Response Fund (CERF).
+Deploying teams to assist with the emergency response.

-WHO AND IFRC - The World Health Organization and the International Federation of Red Cross and Red Crescent Societies were sending 40 tonnes of medical supplies, including personal protective equipment, on a flight paid for by Dubai-based International Humanitarian City, a hub for humanitarian emergency preparedness and response, a WHO representative said.
+WHO, IFRC and UNITED ARAB EMIRATES - The World Health Organization, the International Federation of Red Cross and Red Crescent Societies and the UAE have sent medical supplies, including personal protective equipment, medicine and surgical equipment.

+WORLD BANK - The group said it would work with Lebanon’s partners to mobilize public and private financing for reconstruction and recovery, and “would be also willing to reprogram existing resources and explore additional financing to support rebuilding lives and livelihoods of people impacted by this disaster.”

+INTERNATIONAL MONETARY FUND - The IMF said it is exploring all possible ways to support the Lebanese people.

-Reporting by Reuters bureaux, Compiled by Timothy Heritage, Editing by Andrew Cawthorne, David Evans and Mike Collett-White
+Reporting by Reuters bureaux; Compiled by Timothy Heritage and Sonya Hepinstall; Editing by Andrew Cawthorne, David Evans, Mike Collett-White, Leslie Adler and Daniel Wallis